 *Note: Please be sure to have at least six months validity on your passport.
 Most countries won’t allow travelers in their country unless their passport is expected to expire six months after the last day of travel.
 Make two copies of your passport, leave one at home and bring the other with you to Tanzania.
 Ensure you provide a copy of your passport to WWTrek 90-days prior to your departure date.

 We always recommend safeguarding your trip by purchasing travel insurance.
-World Wide Trekking has partnered with Redpoint Travel Insurance as our preferred travel insurance provider.
-For a price quote, or to purchase travel insurance, visit Ripcord Rescue Travel Insurance.
+World Wide Trekking has partnered with AIG Travel Insurance as our preferred travel insurance provider.
+For a price quote, or to purchase travel insurance, visit

 At WWTrek we understand how much the fine details matter.
 We make every effort to impress and provide the small comforts that make a big difference.
 Find postcards and bottled water on your bed awaiting your arrival.
 All the lodges in our itineraries are chosen with care.